bibbox/bibbox-documentation/docs/user-guide.md

 ![Install Step I](images/v4/v4_install_screen_1.png)

 After this click Install as shown on top of the image above.
 Next you will have to fill the parameters neccesary to actually run the app.<br>
 The parameters themselves can be checked at the App's GitHub repository.
-In the example the selected App is [Omero](https://www.openmicroscopy.org/omero/).<br>
+In the example the selected App is <a href="https://www.openmicroscopy.org/omero/" target="_blank">Omero</a>.<br>
 After clicking onto Install you will be taken to the parameter setting screen:

 ![Install Step II](images/v4/v4_install_screen_2.png)

-To get to the GitHub repository outlining the parameters go to: [app-omero](https://github.com/bibbox/app-omero/tree/v5-6-x)
+To get to the GitHub repository outlining the parameters go to: <a href="https://github.com/bibbox/app-omero/tree/v5-6-x" target="_blank">app-omero</a>